How to Install T Nuts (3 Easy Methods + Pro Tips)

 What is a T nut used for?

-T nuts are commonly used to create strong and reliable connections in woodworking and metalworking projects, providing a threaded anchor point for bolts, screws, or other fasteners.
+T nuts are used to create strong, reliable connections in woodworking and metalworking projects.
+They provide a threaded anchor point for bolts or screws, making them ideal for jigs, furniture, and DIY builds.

 Can you use T nuts on metal?